Josh Chetwynd: Books

 Chetwynd has written a number of books.

 "The Exemplar" came out in July 2025.
 This science-fiction book was Chetwynd's debut novel.
 It touches on issues of identity, family and climate change.
+“The Exemplar” was awarded an “Our Verdict: Get It” designation from Kirkus Reviews.

 A second edition to his "Baseball in Europe: A Country by Country History (2nd ed.)" came out in October 2019.
 More than a decade after the original was written, this volume features approximately 80 new interviews and 70 new photos and images, updating the histories of baseball in more than 40 European countries.

 "Totally Scripted: Idioms, Words, And Quotes From Hollywood To Broadway That Have Changed The English Language" was released in February 2017.

 "The Field Guide to Sports Metaphors: A Compendium of Competitive Words and Idioms" came out in May 2016.
 It looks at how sports have changed the English language through words and idioms.
 When the volume was released, Mental Floss named it one of "25 Amazing New Books for Spring."

 "The Book of Nice: A Nice Book About Nice Things For Nice People" was released in April 2013.
 It delves into the origins and history of all things nice from gestures, sayings and songs to icons, offerings and characters.

 "How the Hot Dog Found its Bun: Accidental Discoveries and Unexpected Inspiration That Shape What We Eat and Drink" came out in May 2012.
 It examines how luck has shaped so many of our favorite foods and drinks as well as kitchen innovations and inventions.
 In May 2015, the book reached number 13 on The New York Times Best Seller List in the ebook/non-fiction category.

 "The Secret History of Balls: The Stories Behind the Things We Love to Catch, Whack, Throw, Kick, Bounce and Bat" was released in May 2011.
 NPR named it one of the "Best Books of 2011," calling Chetwynd "a great storyteller."

 Chetwynd's book "Baseball in Europe: A Country by Country History" came out in 2008.

 He also co-wrote the 2007 book "British Baseball and the West Ham Club: History of a 1930s Professional Team in East London".
 It was written with Brian A. Belton.

 In addition, he has contributed chapters or essays to five other books: "Musial", "Baseball Beyond Our Borders: An International Pastime", "Baseball Without Borders: The International Pastime", "West Ham United Miscellany" and "Nine Aces and a Joker".